You’d better take a pew and listen very carefully.

 The Ten Commandments of Writing a Great Essay

 Yep, you really do need to read the books, search the journals and scour the web to find as much information about the topic as you can.
 Even though this element of the essay writing process is somewhat dull, it will actually make writing the damn thing much easier in the long term.
 Trust me on this.

 Ever heard the phrase “It’s all in the planning?”
 Well, it really is.
 Your essay should have a very clear structure that consists of an introductory paragraph, three to five paragraphs that develop the ideas and arguments, and a conclusion.
 Create a high-level plan of which ideas and points you intend to develop in which section, and this will make the writing process much more effective.

 Have you written an essay that needs editing?
 Our guide to essay editing may be exactly what you need.

 Once you have a good idea about what you are actually going to say in your essay, you should know what type of answer you intend to give.
 If you don’t, you need to do more research… did you read what I wrote about Facebook?

-Before actually writing the essay you should form a thesis statement.
+Before actually writing the essay, you should form a thesis statement.
 This statement will tell the reader what you will be writing about and what your essay will seek to prove.
 Include your thesis statement in your introductory paragraph so that you set the scene for the information that will follow.
-If you want a short cut to creating a great thesis statement, check out our thesis statement formula.
+If you want a shortcut to how to write a thesis statements, check out our thesis statement formula.